input-output-hk/cardano-byron-cli/USAGE.md

 cardano-cli wallet attach MyWallet BlockchainName
 ```

-Now you can sync your wallet agains the blockchain (i.e. recovering the transaction
+Now you can sync your wallet against the blockchain (i.e. recovering the transaction
 histories and the available funds (UTxOs)).
 The `sync` command will analyse all the
 blocks of the attached blockchain and will recover the owned addresses.
 The `sync`
 will stop when the _local tip_ of the blockchain will be reached.
 If you don't see